Entrepreneurship PG (9691.4)

-You are assumed to have adequate skills in the use of word processing and spreadsheet programs, internet browsers and search engines.
-You are also assumed to be familiar with CANVAS.
+You are assumed to have adequate skills in the use of MS Word and Excel, internet browsers and search engines.
+You are also assumed to be familiar with Canvas.
 If you feel you do not have adequate skills, please discuss the matter with the unit convenor.

-No additional costs, beyond unit enrolment fees and the textbook cost (only if purchased which is voluntary) are anticipated.
-Each student must contribute an equal amount to your group for the micro-finance challenge.
-The maximum capital allowed for each group in the challenge is 360 Chinese Yuan.
-Remember the maximum number of students per group for the MF challenge is 6
+There are no additional costs beyond unit enrolment fees and the textbook cost (only if purchased which is voluntary).
+However, each student must contribute an equal amount to their team for the micro-finance challenge.
+The maximum capital allowed for each group is $48 and the maximum number of students per team is 6.

 Work placement, internships or practicums

 - Semester 2, 2022, Flexible, UC - Canberra, Bruce (210264)

 - Period 4, 2022, Flexible, UC - Canberra, Bruce (210256)